RemyBorius/dlopen-experimentation/README.md

 So I discovered the dlopen library, that can do exactly what I want ... but more easily in C than in C++ :/

-### Step 1 : having a simple working example of loading a shared lib with dlopen
+### Step 1 : having a simple working example of loading function from a shared lib with dlopen

 Here's the first issue, and how I solved it :